UFC Fight Night: Reyes vs. Prochazka: Predictions & Analysis

 A few statistical edges stand out.
 Cutelaba throws significantly more leather — a 4.2 sig. strike per minute gap.
 Cutelaba is far more active with takedowns, averaging 2.9 more per 15 minutes.
 Jacoby has tighter striking defense, making opponents miss more often.

 The Pick: Ion Cutelaba over Dustin Jacoby.
-This is essentially a pick'em.
-The model nudges toward Cutelaba at 53%, but there's almost nothing separating these two.
+The model gives Cutelaba a slight nod at 57% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Sean Strickland vs Krzysztof Jotko